Minu-Sarraf/twitter-ETL-airflow/README.md

 # Twitter ETL Airflow
 > Description
+> Extract the data from the twitter api, clean and transform it in the format that can be used for analysis and then load it to the AWS Redshift warehouse using airflow scheduler

 ## Installation
    Clone this repo and go the directory in the terminal where you have project repo.